stefanhendriks/quake1-ctfbot/README.md

 Make sure

 - you have unpacked the `pak1.pak` and `pak0.pak` files in the `ctfbot` folder
+  - you can use [Pak Explorer](http://www.quaketerminus.com/tools.shtml) for this.
 - after unpacking, remove the `pak1.pak` and `pak0.pak` files.

 From this point onward you basically have unpacked files, no .pak files lingering around.